maxfordham/ipyautoui/README.md

 #  'y_range': (0, 5)}

 #  methods / stored values
-ui.file #  file data to .json file ui.value #  input form value dict
+ui.file(path) #  file data to .json file ui.value #  input form value dict
-ui.pydantic_obj #  input form pydantic model (note. value is created from this on_change) AutoUi.create_displayfile_renderer #  creates a json-serializable pointer AutoUi.parse_file #  init ui with data from .json file
+ui.model #  pydantic model (if given as input, AutoUi can be called from a jsonschema only also) ui.schema #  jsonschema AutoUi.create_displayfile_renderer #  creates a json-serializable pointer AutoUi.parse_file #  init ui with data from .json file
 ```